Tag: ebc

 Can’t Choose Between EBC or Gokyo?
 You Don’t Have To.

-Here’s the thing nobody tells you at the start of your research: the combined route exists precisely for people who refuse to settle.
+Here’s the thing nobody tells you at the start of your research: our combined route exists precisely for people who refuse to settle.

 EBC or Gokyo: Which is better for photography?